Coco (folklore): In popular culture

 Stephen King's 2018 novel The Outsider (and the 2020 TV miniseries based on King's novel) features a variation of El Cuco as its main villain.

 El Cucuy is featured in The Casagrandes episode "Monster Cash," voiced by Eric Bauza.
-Carl Casagrande starts a ghost tour revolving around El Cucuy after hearing about it from his grandmother Rosa.
-Enlisting the assistance from Lalo, Sergio, and Stanley, Carl invites Ronnie Anne, Bobby, Adelaide, and Vito to partake in it.
-Afterwards, Carl, Lalo, and Sergio soon find that the El Cucuy legend appears to be true when it shows up and haunts Carl.
-It leaves when Carl does his chores and refunds the money he made.
-When El Cucuy visits the hot dog vendor Bruno, he was spooked until it was discovered to be a disguise worn by Rosa.

 The Mexican stop motion series Frankelda's Book of Spooks episode "Let's Get Out of Darkness" features Coco Jr., the son of the child stealing Don Coco, depicted as a furry creature with eight limbs and a horned lizard-like face.
 A music lover, Coco Jr. steals childhood passions for music and the arts to create a ghostly orchestra and tricks a bullied theremin player named Tere into giving away her talents to him.
-Don Coco appears in the prequel film I Am Frankelda, resembling a monstrous version of Porfirio Díaz.
+Don Coco appears in the prequel film I Am Frankelda as one of the seven clan leaders of Topus Terrentus, resembling a monstrous version of Porfirio Díaz.

 El Cucuy is the nickname of American mixed martial artist Tony Ferguson.

-In the Magic: The Gathering card game artist Babs Webb made a version of the card: Tibalt's Trickery representing El Coco.
+"El Coco" is a children's book written by Linda Uruburu and illustrated by Helen Schneider.
+It tells the story of a young Basque girl, Lenny, whose adventurous spirit and colorful imagination take her cousins on a fun filled, exciting, and sometimes scary escapade.
+This summer her plan is to convince her cousins to find “El Coco”, the monster of legend, that she believes kidnapped a local boy.
+"El Coco" is filled with Basque folklore, language and customs.
+Published in 2025 by World Castle Publishing.